Azure/azure-powershell/documentation/development-docs/azure-powershell-developer-guide.md

 msbuild build.proj
 ```

-Alternatively, you can open any command prompt (Command Prompt, Windows PowerShell, or PowerShell Core), navigate to the root of the repository, and run:
+Alternatively, you can open any command prompt (Command Prompt, Windows PowerShell, or PowerShell 7), navigate to the root of the repository, and run:

 ```powershell
 PS C:\azure-powershell> dotnet msbuild build.proj